Trump takes coronavirus test, extends travel ban to Britain, Ireland

-WASHINGTON/CHICAGO (Reuters) - President Donald Trump has taken a coronavirus test but said on Saturday that his temperature was “totally normal”, and his administration extended a travel ban to Britain and Ireland to try to contain a pandemic that has shut down much of the daily routine of American life.
+WASHINGTON/CHICAGO (Reuters) - President Donald Trump said on Saturday he had taken a coronavirus test but that his temperature was “totally normal,” as he extended a travel ban to Britain and Ireland to try to slow the spread of a pandemic that has shut down much of the daily routine of American life.

 After White House officials took the unprecedented step of checking the temperatures of journalists entering the briefing room, Trump told reporters he took a test for the virus on Friday night and that he expects the results in “a day or two days.”
 He met with a Brazilian delegation last week, at least one member of which has since tested positive.

+Trump said Americans should reconsider non-essential travel, and that his administration was also considering domestic travel restrictions.

-The top U.S. infectious diseases expert, National Institute of Allergy and Infectious Diseases Director Anthony Fauci, said the country has recorded 20,226 case of the new coronavirus, but has not yet reached the peak of the outbreak.
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, said the country has recorded 2,226 case of the new coronavirus but has not yet reached the peak of the outbreak.

 “This will get worse before it gets better,” Surgeon General Jerome Adams said at the briefing.
+But, he added, “99% of people will recover and people need to know that.”

+Vice President Mike Pence, who is running the White House’s response to the outbreak, said the administration was extending to Britain and Ireland travel restrictions that were first imposed on China and expanded this week to continental Europe.

+U.S. airlines, which have already been battered by the restrictions and a steep drop in demand, said on Saturday that they were preparing more flight cuts.
+Pence said the new restrictions will take effect at midnight on Monday.

+Chad Wolf, acting secretary of the U.S. Department of Homeland Security, said Trump decided to add Britain to the travel ban because of the rising number of coronavirus cases there.
+Health authorities in England announced on Saturday a further 10 deaths caused by COVID-19, almost doubling the number of fatalities in Britain since Friday.

+U.S. citizens and legal residents will still be able to return home and will be funneled through certain airports, the vice president said.

-Vice President Mike Pence, who is running the administration’s response to the outbreak, told reporters that visits to nursing homes were being suspended to protect the most vulnerable.
+Pence also told reporters that visits to nursing homes were being suspended to protect the most vulnerable.
+A nursing home in Washington state has been the site of most of the U.S. deaths caused by the coronavirus.

 Earlier on Saturday, officials in New York said an 82-year-old woman became the state’s first coronavirus fatality.

-New York Governor Andrew Cuomo said the woman, who had previously suffered from emphysema, was hospitalized in Manhattan on March 3.
+New York Governor Andrew Cuomo said the woman, who had previously suffered from emphysema, was hospitalized on March 3.
 He told reporters that the state’s tally of cases had risen to 524.
-Nationwide, more than 2,000 people have been infected and 50 have died.
+Nationwide, 50 people have died.

 On Friday, Trump declared a national emergency in a move that he said would bring “the full power of the federal government” to bear on the escalating health crisis by freeing up some $50 billion in aid.
 He also urged every state to set up emergency centers to help fight the virus.